lucassha/DevOps-Student-Roadmap/Blogs/Blog0.md

 I'm cutting this one short because, at the moment, it's a little all over the place.

-My plan for the next blog is either to focus on **Linux CLI** or **configuration management tools**.
-It will be super introductory because I'm also learning these topics!
-And if you're one of the few people actually reading this, feel free to reach out on questions/ideas/topics!
+My plan for the next blog is either to focus on **Linux CLI**, **configuration management tools**, or disecting the **Phoenix Project** with my learnings.
+If technical, it will be super introductory because I'm also learning these topics!
+And if you're one of the people actually reading this, feel free to reach out on questions/ideas/topics!